Skip to main content

 Training providers and employers MUST also comply with the other duty under the Equality Act 2010 to ensure that applicants are not discriminated against in terms of entry to the industry based upon those nine protected characteristics.

-Our aim is to see the progression of all under-represented groups.
-There should be open recruitment of Apprentices to the programme, which is available to all people, regardless of gender, ethnic origin, religion or disability who meet the stated selection criteria.
+There should be open recruitment of apprentices to the programme, which is available to all people, regardless of gender, ethnic origin, religion/belief, sexual orientation or disability who meet the stated selection criteria.
+Employers/providers must be able to demonstrate that there are no overt or covert discriminatory practices in selection and employment.

 Employment responsibilities and rights